 Real estate owned, or REO, is initially recorded at fair value, net of estimated disposition costs and is subsequently carried at the lower-of-cost-or-market.
 When a loan is transferred to REO, losses arise when the carrying basis of the loan (including accrued interest) exceeds the fair value of the foreclosed property, net of estimated costs to sell and credit enhancements.
 Losses are charged-off against the allowance for loan losses at the time of transfer.
 REO gains arise and are recognized immediately in earnings when the fair market value of the acquired asset (after deduction for estimated disposition costs) exceeds the carrying value of the mortgage (including accrued interest).
 Amounts we expect to receive from third-party insurance or other credit enhancements are recorded when the asset is acquired.
 The receivable is adjusted when the actual claim is filed, and is a component of accounts and other receivables, net on our consolidated balance sheets.
 Material development and improvement costs relating to REO are capitalized.
 Operating expenses on the properties, net of any rental or other income, are included in REO operations income (expense).
-Estimated declines in REO fair value that result from ongoing valuation of the properties are provided for and charged to REO operations income (expense) when identified.
-Any gains and losses on REO dispositions are included in REO operations income (expense).
+Estimated declines in REO fair value that result from ongoing valuation of the properties are provided for and charged to REO operations income (expense).